Easy Air Fryer Puff Pastry Danishes with Cream Cheese & Jam

 Ingredients and Supplies to Make Puff Pastry Danish in the Air Fryer

-The recipe I am sharing today is jam and cream cheese-based filling.
-I love to use raspberry jam but feel free to experiment with any of your favorite jam flavors.
+The recipe I’m sharing today is a jam + cream cheese filling.
+I love raspberry jam, but feel free to swap in any favorite flavor (or even pie filling).

 Ingredients